Kenny defeats the auld enemy

 1974 - Ex-reserves forward Steven Gillespie was born in Liverpool.
 He never made our first team and is now with League Two side Fleetwood Town.

 1977 – Austrian keeper Alex Manninger was born in Salzburg.
-He signed from Augsburg on a free transfer last July, so far featuring on the bench on just four occasions before retiring at the end of the season.
+He signed from Augsburg on a free transfer in July 2016, featuring on the bench on just four occasions before retiring at the end of the season.

 More international goalscorers

 2011 – Ex-red Robbie Keane scored his fiftieth international goal, skippering the Republic of Ireland to a 2-0 European Championships qualifying defeat of FYR Macedonia in Skopje.
 On the same day, ex-red Yossi Benayoun netted as Israel won another qualifier 2-1 in Latvia, while Fernando Torres struck as Spain beat the USA 4-0 in a friendly in Foxborough, with Pepe Reina and fellow ex-reds Xabi Alonso and Álvaro Arbeloa also featuring.
 Future red Oussama Assaidi also scored in Morocco’s 4-0 thumping of Algeria in an African Cup of Nations qualifier in Marrakech, his first for his country and only strike while with SC Heerenveen.

 2016 – Future red Gini Wijnaldum scored as the Netherlands won a friendly 2-0 in Austria while winning his last cap as a Newcastle United player.
 Toni Silva made his senior bow while netting his only goal for Guinea-Bissau while playing for Clube de Futebol União, in their 3-2 African Cup of Nations qualifying defeat of Zambia.
 Mohamed Salah scored both goals while winning his last cap before making his loan move to Roma permanent as Egypt won an Africa Cup of Nations qualifier 2-0 in Tanzania, while Sadio Mané struck as he played for Senegal as a Southampton player for the last time in their 2-0 win in Burundi.
-On the same day, Emre Can, Philippe Coutinho, Martin Škrtel, Brad Smith and future reds Andy Robertson and Virgil van Dijk all also featured in international action, with Abel Xavier taking charge of Mozambique.
+On the same day, Emre Can, Philippe Coutinho, Sheyi Ojo, Jordan Rossiter, Martin Škrtel, Brad Smith and future reds Andy Robertson, Dominic Solanke and Virgil van Dijk all also featured in international action, with Abel Xavier taking charge of Mozambique.

 2017 – Gini Wijnaldum and ex-red Sebastián Coates both played for their countries in friendlies.